nils-werner/crestic/README.md

 after creating a config file like

     [home]
+    repo: sftp:your_server:my_computer.restic
     password-file: ~/.config/restic/password
-    repo: sftp:your_server:my_computer.restic

     [home.backup]
     exclude-file: ~/.config/restic/excludes
     params: ~

-See [examples/multiple_presets.ini](examples/multiple_presets.ini) for a more complicated example with multiple repos and directories.
+See [examples/multiple_presets.ini](examples/multiple_presets.ini) for a more complicated example with multiple repos and directories and forgetting rules.

 Installation
 ------------